Understanding the volatility in your pension savings

 All investments involve some degree of risk and you should think about your risk tolerance when you’re choosing your investments for your pension savings.
 Our default investment option has a long-term outlook and, although investments may go up and down in the shorter term, over the longer term they are expected to produce a positive return.

-The chart shows the investment return of the Smart Growth Fund, used in our default investment strategy, from January 2017 to July 2022.
-As you can see, the value of the £100 has gone up and down during the last five years, but over the entire period, the value has increased.
+The chart shows the investment return of the Smart Sustainable Growth Fund, used in our default investment strategy, from April 2018 to July 2024.
+As you can see, the value of the £100 has gone up and down during the last six years, but over the entire period, the value has increased.
 Notably, there was a big fall in returns at the start of 2020, as a result of the global pandemic.
 This had recovered by the end of the year.

 Why are my investments going up and down?